Probing Top Anomalous Couplings at the Tevatron and the Large Hadron Collider: Abstract

 \section{Abstract}

 Chromomagnetic and chromoelectric dipole interactions of the top quark are studied in a model independent framework.
-Limits are set on the scale of new physics that might lead to such contributions using available Tevatron data.
-Prospects at the LHC are reviewed.
+Limits are set on the scale of new physics that might lead to such contributions using latest Tevatron measurements of the $t\bar t$ cross-section.
+It is demonstrated that the invariant mass distribution is a sensitive probe.
+Prospects at the LHC are examined.
+It is shown that, for unitarized amplitudes, an increase in the LHC energy is of little importance, while the accumulation of luminosity plays a crucial role.